OpenVidu/openvidu/openvidu-components-angular/projects/openvidu-angular/README.md

 ## How to install it

-1. You need to install the openvidu-angular library in your Angular application:
+1. You need to install the openvidu-angular-v2compatibility library in your Angular application:

 ```
-npm install openvidu-angular
+npm install openvidu-angular-v2compatibility
 ```

 <br>